Workforce Development Partnerships (including STEM and STEAM)

 Time Commitment: A workforce development partnership offers varied program elements and, as such, unique scheduling.
 Career days are typically a one-time event, soft skill training could be a one-time event or as seminars occurring with more regularity, while an internship can be long-term and may include time in the summer.
 In service learning and through the service learning resource teacher, there can be one-time or ongoing events.
 Partners are asked to commit to one full school year—September to June.
 If beginning after November 15, we ask for a commitment for the following school year as well.

 CEO-VP Commitment: Because these programs involve volunteer time and the potential for financial commitment, we prefer CEO support but understand that in many companies and not-for-profits, authority can extend to the VP level.

 Financial Requirements: There is the potential for financial support.
 A discussion will help us meet your needs.

-Contact the school directly via the Schools and Centers directory.
+To work with your local school (fewer than 10 volunteers / 20 students), contact the school directly via the Schools and Centers directory.
 Typical contact is the assistant principal or counselor.